yojoecapital/QuranCopy/README.md

 This is a command to copy Ayat from the Quran.

-To use it, place the path of the `QuranCopy` directory in `Path` for System Variables.
+To access it easier, place the path of the `QuranCopy` directory in `Path` for System Variables.

 To recompile, use `csc -o quran.cs`.